ehynds/jquery-related-selects/README.markdown

 		}
 	});

 In the above example we pass an object to relatedSelects with three keys: county, town, and village.
 These keys correspond to the ID of each select in the form that requires a dependency.
-Each key in the options object is an object itself, each select can be individually customized with a different source, dependency, etc.  The options below are available to the configuration object for each key.
+Each key in the options object is an object itself, so that each select can be individually customized with a different source, dependency, etc.  The options below are available to the configuration object for each key.

 ### Options